ManuelVs/data-structures/README.md

 My intention is to implement usable data structures and provide a similar interface to the STL.
 Also, I want to provide useful Unit Test and comparison benchmarks between my implementation and g++ implementation, using GoogleTest and GoogleBenchmarks C++ libraries.

-You can see my progress in [this Trello board](https://trello.com/b/fksOG6A9/data-structures).

 ## Heaps

 The heaps implemented in this library has the following interface: